For parents navigating separation, custody conflict, and what comes after

 I am not just the founder.
 I am also the client.

-My divorce was finalized in 2014.
-I still open CustodyMate today — to document issues, track non-compliance, and navigate my thoughts.
+My divorce was finalized in court in 2012; the separation agreement followed in 2014.
+I still open CustodyMate today — to document issues, track non-compliance, and steady my own thinking.
 The conflict didn’t end when the papers were signed.

 Read the full story →